hiteshdhawan/Aethershell/README.md

 ### 6. Optional Cloud Fallback (WIP)
 Future support for hybrid execution using cloud models when needed.

-- Seamless switch to cloud
+- Seamless switch to cloud using claude, gemini, etc.
 - Useful for low-end systems
 - Still prioritizes local-first privacy
+- This feature will only be executed, if allowed by the user.

 ---